-- a) Meeting the liquidity needs in the economy, regarding making available the required banknotes and coins in the system; - b) Exploring means of introducing Central Bank Digital Currency (CBDC). - c) Reviewing, from time to time, the optimal structure of currency denominations that suits the prevailing economic environment; - d) Promotion of the Clean Notes Policy, through: - i.
+a) Meeting the liquidity needs in the economy, regarding making available the required banknotes and coins in the system;

+- b) Reviewing, from time to time, the optimal structure of currency denominations that suits the prevailing economic environment; - c) Promotion of the Know Your Currency and Clean Notes Policy, through: - i.
 Improving the quality of banknotes in circulation; - ii.
-Developing rules and guidelines for sorting banknotes and detecting counterfeits; - iii.
-Expanding currency destruction sites; - iv.
-Raising public awareness about currency features and clean currency policy
+Developing Policies, rules and guidelines for sorting banknotes and detecting counterfeits; - iii.
+To establish currency processing and destruction centers; - iv.
+Comprehensive and aggressive public awareness campaigns about currency features and clean currency policy